biolink/biolink-model/docs/GeographicLocation.md

 ## Children

- * [GeographicExposure](GeographicExposure.md) - A geographic exposure is a factor relating to geographic proximity to some impactful entity.
  * [GeographicLocationAtTime](GeographicLocationAtTime.md) - a location that can be described in lat/long coordinates, for a particular time

 ## Referenced by class